Processing a new diagnosis

 The child needs to be assessed by a Paediatric Neurologist (a doctor specialising in muscle conditions in children) who will then decide to do some or all of the following tests to to try to make a diagnosis, including:

 - Genetic testing looking for changes in one of the genes that cause congenital muscular dystrophy.
 This is usually done by sending a neuromuscular panel, which looks at a number of genes causing muscle disorders.
-Further information about genetic testing can be found on the Australian Genomics Health Alliance website.
+Further information about genetic testing can be found on the Healthdirect website.